Lega (political party): Ideology, platform, factions, alliances

+The League supports the implementation of article 116 of the Constitution, the so-called "differentiated" or "asymmetrical" regionalism, i.e. the attribution of "particular forms and conditions of autonomy" also to ordinary-statute regions (with the consequent possibility for some regions to have further powers than others, but still less than the five special-statute regions).

-The League is formally part of the centre-right coalition, along with Forza Italia (FI) and the Brothers of Italy (FdI), but since 2018 the party has formed coalition governments both with the populist Five Star Movement (M5S) and the centre-left Democratic Party (PD).
+The League is formally part of the centre-right coalition, along with Forza Italia (FI) and the Brothers of Italy (FdI); however, since 2018, the party has governed both with the populist Five Star Movement (M5S) and the centre-left Democratic Party (PD).
 In early 2022, two leading Democrats, minister Dario Franceschini and Goffredo Bettini, hinted that the League could re-affirm a "centrist" position and could again form a coalition government with the PD after the next general election, respectively.
 Anyway, the PD's secretary Enrico Letta ruled it out.

-In most regions the League forms coalitions with FdI and FI, while in South Tyrol it has teamed up with the South Tyrolean People's Party (SVP) since 2018.
-In Sardinia it has close ties with the Sardinian Action Party (PSd'Az), whose leader and president of the region Christian Solinas is often counted among the League's governors, so that, since 2018, there has been a "League–Salvini Premier–Sardinian Action Party" joint parliamentary group in the Senate.
-Finally, in Sicily the League has formed a federation with the Movement for Autonomy.
+In most regions the League forms coalitions with FdI and FI, with some peculiarities.
+In Aosta Valley it formed a short-lived left-right coalition in 2018.
+In South Tyrol it has teamed up with the South Tyrolean People's Party (SVP) since 2018.
+In Trentino it is also in alliance with the similarly-regionalist Trentino Tyrolean Autonomist Party (PATT).
+In Sardinia it has close ties with the Sardinian Action Party (PSd'Az), whose leader and former president of the region Christian Solinas was often counted among the League's governors, so that, since 2018, there has been a "League–Salvini Premier–Sardinian Action Party" joint parliamentary group in the Senate.
+Finally, in Sicily the League has formed a short-lived federation with the Movement for Autonomy.
+Countrywide, the party has federative pacts with the Union of the Centre and the Italian Liberal Party.

-Ideology, platform and factions

-While continuing to support autonomism, regionalism and federalism, under Salvini the League has gradually but decidedly set aside Padanian nationalism and separatism, which were long pursued by Lega Nord.
-Through souverainism, the party has also been making inroads in southern Italy.
-It is actually a matter of debate whether the League has embraced Italian nationalism and abandoned regionalism, or whether it combines nationalism and regionalism, similarly to the Ticino League in Switzerland.

-The League supports the implementation of article 116 of the Italian Constitution, the so-called "differentiated" or "asymmetrical" regionalism, that is the attribution of "particular forms and conditions of autonomy" also to Regions with ordinary statute (with the consequent possibility for some Regions to have further powers than others, but still less than the five Regions with special statute).

-The party's political manifesto, penned by Alessandro Amadori and Giuseppe Valditara in 2022, was described by the Corriere della Sera as liberal-conservative.
-More specifically, its authours wisely designed a "country that should be liberal in its economy and society, wisely conservative on values, profoundly republican in its collective culture".
+The party's 2022 political manifesto, penned by Alessandro Amadori and Giuseppe Valditara in 2022, was described by the Corriere della Sera as liberal-conservative.
+More specifically, its authors designed a "country that should be liberal in its economy and society, wisely conservative on values, profoundly republican in its collective culture".

 In home affairs, the League strongly opposes illegal immigration, especially migratory flows from the sea.
-It is highly critical of non-governmental organisations transporting migrants to European cross-border countries, as they are believed to be complicit in "human trafficking".
+It is highly critical of non-governmental organisations transporting migrants to European cross-border countries, as they believe them to be complicit in "human trafficking".
 Within Italy's borders, the League is sceptical of asylum requests and related reception centers and hopes for the deportation of irregular immigrants.
 It has tried to regulate some of the immigration issues through the so-called "security decrees".